electricimp/cordova-plugin-blinkup/README.md

 NOTES:

-MainActivity.java and AndroidManifest.xml will be injected with blinkup specific code when the android platform is added via a cordova hooks
+MainActivity.java and AndroidManifest.xml will be injected with blinkup specific code when the android platform is added via a cordova hooks.

 Using the Plugin
 ==========
-When you are adding calls to the plugin in your javascript note that you must update `www/js/index.js`, `platforms/ios/www/js/index.js`, and `platforms/android/assets/www/js/index.js`.
+When you are adding calls to the plugin in your javascript note that you must update `platforms/ios/www/js/index.js`, and `platforms/android/assets/www/js/index.js`.
 If you are making frequent changes, you may want to include a build step that copies the root `www` files to the platform-specific folders.

 API Calls
 ----------
-There are three calls from the plugin exposed to the javascript through the `blinkup` interface.
+There are 4 calls from the plugin exposed to the javascript through the `blinkup` interface.
 For example, to show a BlinkUp you would call `blinkup.startBlinkUp(...);`.

 All calls take success and failure callbacks as arguments.
 See the "Callbacks" section below for more information.

-**startBlinkUp(apiKey, planId, timeoutMs, generateNewPlanId, success, failure)**<br>
+**startBlinkUp(success, failure, options)**<br>
-Presents the native BlinkUp interface, where user can input wifi info and connect to the Imp.<br>
+Presents the native BlinkUp interface, where user can input wifi info and connect to the Imp.
+The options object has the following properties:<br>
 `apiKey` *string*: you must enter your apiKey or the plugin won't function.<br>
 `developmentPlanId` *string, default=""*: **IMPORTANT** - you must read "[Testing the Plugin](#testing-the-plugin)" before setting this value.
 Failure to do so can prevent users from connecting to wifi.<br>
 `isInDevelopment` *boolean, default=false*: TRUE if you are connecting to development devices. when you are moving to production devices, this must be set to FALSE.<br>
 `timeoutMs` *integer, default=30000*: how long to wait for device info from servers.<br>

+**flashWifiBlinkUp(success, failure, wifiOptions)**<br>
+Presents the native Flashing BlinkUp interface.
+The wifi options object has the following properties:<br>
+`apiKey` *string*: you must enter your apiKey or the plugin won't function.<br>
+`timeoutMs` *integer, default=30000*: how long to wait for device info from servers.<br>
+`ssid` *string*: the network Wifi SSID<br>
+`passowrd` *string*: the network Wifi password<br>

+**flashWPSBlinkUp(success, failure, wifiOptions)**<br>
+Presents the native Flashing BlinkUp interface.
+The wps options object has the following properties:<br>
+`apiKey` *string*: you must enter your apiKey or the plugin won't function.<br>
+`timeoutMs` *integer, default=30000*: how long to wait for device info from servers.<br>
+`wpsPin` *string*: the network Wifi WPS Pin<br>

 **abortBlinkUp(success, failure)**<br>
 Cancels server polling for device info if in progress.